gatsbyjs/gatsby/docs/docs/gatsby-image.md

   </figcaption>
 </figure>

-Read more in the [`gatsby-plugin-sharp`](/packages/gatsby-plugin-sharp) README.
+Read more about shared image query parameters in the [`gatsby-plugin-sharp`](/packages/gatsby-plugin-sharp/#shared-options) README.

 ## Image query fragments

 GraphQL includes a concept called "query fragments", which are a part of a query that can be reused.
 To ease building with `gatsby-image`, Gatsby image processing plugins which support `gatsby-image` ship with fragments which you can easily include in your queries.

 > Note: using fragments in your queries depends on which data source(s) you have configured.
-Read more in the [gatsby-image](/packages/gatsby-image#fragments) README.
+Read more about image query fragments in the [gatsby-image](/packages/gatsby-image/#fragments) README.

 ### Common fragments with `gatsby-transformer-sharp`